 In October 2024, B.A.
-Blackwell and Associates Ltd. was retained by the Regional District Central Kootenay (RDCK) to update the previous 2017 RDCK CWPP for Electoral Area A to the Community Wildfire Resiliency Plan (CWRP) template.
-A CWRP has its roots in the Community Wildfire Protection Plan (CWPP) framework, which was originally established in BC in response to the series of devastating wildfires in 2003.
+Blackwell and Associates Ltd. was retained by the Regional District Central Kootenay (RDCK) to update the previous 2017 RDCK CWPP for Electoral Area J to the Community Wildfire Resiliency Plan (CWRP) template.
+This plan replaces the previous 2017 RDCK CWPP for Electoral Area J. A CWRP has its roots in the Community Wildfire Protection Plan (CWPP) framework, which was originally established in BC in response to the series of devastating wildfires in 2003.
 Since then, many communities in BC have continued to face an ever-increasing threat of wildfire, as the 2017, 2018, and 2023 fire seasons proved to be three of the most historically damaging seasons on record.